dset0x/dset0x.github.io/src/pages/advice.md

   monitors as well, by about a spread-palm-width using books or boxes.
 Its center should be right in front of you.

-* Have your computer notify you every 1 hour.
-Get up and do some dynamic stretches, hop around, look out the window.
-Rest is paramount.
+* Have your computer notify you about once an hour to get up and do some dynamic stretches, hop around, look out the window, do eye exercises.

 ## Time and distractions

 * Know when your "work", "study", "hobbies" and "relaxation" sections of your day start and end.
 If you don't define them well enough, you will either reach catastrophic fatigue in a matter of a few days (overworking) or fall into limbo (understimulation).
+Rest is paramount.

 * Write a distraction-free mode for your entire computer.
 In my case I can hide all notifications and irreversibly minimize all chat / mail windows with the press of two keys.
 Exiting this mode hints at all missed notifications, if any, and restores the windows.

-* Use `/etc/hosts` to block things you don't need.
-Don't make it any easier to edit that file than it already is.
+* Use `/etc/hosts` or some other mechanism to block things you don't need.

 * If you catch yourself not having done anything useful while on the computer for a certain period of time, stop using it.